-Where a building comprises historic or aesthetic values, it is important that development reflects the scale of the existing built form and retains the character of the original building particular in regard to the roof form, massing, details, materials and finishes period terraces at New Beach Road.
-Ocean Annual and enhanced and enhanced.
+Where a building comprises historic or aesthetic values, it is important that development reflects the scale of the existing built form and retains the character of the original building particularly in regard to the roof form, massing, details, materials and finishes.
+For example, the groups of period terraces at New Beach Road, Ocean Avenue and Darling Point Road should be retained and enhanced.